 The Catalan composer Ferran Cruixent is preoccupied with profound themes such as the mechanisation of our environment and existence, for which he finds surprising correspondences in his music, or the spiritual permeation of life.
-Ferran Cruixent has composed a major new work for piano trio and orchestra for the Sitkovetsky Trio, the resident ensemble at this year’s Beethovenfest.
+Ferran Cruixent has composed a major new work for piano trio and orchestra for the Sitkovetsky Trio, the resident ensemble at Beethovenfest 2024.
 A conversation about the fascination of everyday sound, mobile phones on the concert platform and the ›cosmotheandric‹ view of the world.

 Let's start with the city of your birth, Barcelona – one of the most visited cities in Spain, a traditional working-class city, once the capital of anarchism, today the capital of Catalan separatism.
 What influence does the city have on you as an artist and as a person?